Facebook says Apple its restoring a key developer tool

 In an internal memo sent on Wednesday, Facebook told employees it is “working closely” with Apple to reinstate access.
 It also told workers to install the public versions of apps from the app store.
 Apps that it said “may not work” included internal versions of Facebook, Workplace, Instagram and the Ride app, which helps workers with transportation.
 WhatsApp was not affected.

-While Facebook engineers could still write code and work on the apps for iPhones and iPads during the shutoff, their ability to test them in the field was limited.
+While Facebook engineers could still write code and work on iPhone apps during the shutoff, their ability to test them in the field was limited.

 In a statement, Facebook said it is “in the process of getting our internal apps up and running.”
 The company noted that the issue had no impact on its consumer services.

-During the shutoff, Facebook also lost the ability to create and push out apps such as internal tools and apps to its own employees.
-That’s a big deal since Facebook likely publishes tools and future products to its own team to test them before it provides them to the public, said Marty Puranik, CEO and founder of cloud hosting company Atlantic.Net.
+During the shutoff, Facebook also lost the ability to create and push out iPhone apps such as internal tools and apps to its own employees.
+That’s a big deal since Facebook publishes tools and future products to its own team to test before providing them to the public, said Marty Puranik, CEO and founder of cloud hosting company Atlantic.Net.

 Still, the shutoff didn’t seem to debilitate Facebook’s ability to work.
 Its developers work on code on Facebook’s internal systems.
 And version 206.0 of the Facebook app for iPhones was sent out on Thursday morning, while the shutoff was still in effect.